-- 42. The working group considers the proposed amendments to Resolution Conf.
-11.15 on Non-commercial loan, donation or exchange of museum and herbarium specimens and Resolution Conf.
-12.3 on Permits and certificates will address a number of concerns raised by persons, bodies and organisations involved in the movement of CITES samples for wildlife forensic or enforcement purposes; the introduction from the sea of CITES biological samples; and the urgent international movement of CITES biological samples for diagnostic and other health/disease related purposes.
+- 41. It is considered that the proposed amendments to Resolution Conf.
+11.15 (Rev. CoP12) on Non-commercial loan, donation or exchange of museum and herbarium specimens and Resolution Conf.
+12.3 (Rev. CoP17) on Permits and certificates will address a number of concerns raised by persons, bodies and organizations involved in the movement of CITES samples for wildlife forensic or enforcement purposes; the introduction from the sea of CITES biological samples; and the urgent international movement of CITES biological samples for diagnostic and other health/disease related purposes.
 In particular enabling the expedited movement of these samples through addition of text in Resolution Conf.
-12.3 will address many of the concerns associated with the delay in receiving permits for these items.
+12.3 (Rev. CoP17) will address many of the concerns associated with the delay in receiving permits for these items.
 Broadening the application of Resolution Conf.
-11.15 will also allow for a broader range of scientific research to be conducted, furthering forensic research capabilities and allowing for more rapid research response to wildlife disease outbreaks. - 43.
-However, the working group considers that the amendments will not entirely resolve the issues reported.
-The capacity of some Parties to apply simplified procedures or facilitate expedited movement of samples may limit the full benefit of the application of these resolutions.
+11.15 (Rev. CoP12) will also allow for a broader range of scientific research to be conducted, furthering forensic research capabilities and allowing for more rapid research response to wildlife disease outbreaks. - 42.
+However, the amendments will not entirely resolve the issues reported.
+The capacity of some Parties to apply simplified procedures or facilitate expedited movement of samples may limit the full benefit of the application of these Resolutions.
 This can be exacerbated by lack of experience due to the infrequent application of these provisions, which can leave Parties without the facilities or knowledge of how to use them.
-Building the capacity of Parties to issue permits for biological and forensic samples would complement the amendments proposed by the working group.
-In addition, wider use of electronic permitting may hold significant benefits for processing times for the issuance of permits, and the working group notes the work of the electronic systems and information technologies working group to facilitate wider access of Parties' to electronic permitting systems. - 44.
+Building the capacity of Parties to issue permits for biological and forensic samples would complement the amendments proposed by the Standing Committee.
+In addition, wider use of electronic permitting may hold significant benefits for processing times for the issuance of permits, and the working group notes the work of the electronic systems and information technologies working group to facilitate wider access of Parties' to electronic permitting systems. - 43.
 In the interim, providing some guidelines to Parties on how to apply simplified procedures to biological samples may assist Parties' ability to process these types of permit applications.
 This could be achieved by providing examples of partially complete permits, assisting Parties in registering scientists and scientific institutions in accordance with Resolution Conf.
-11.15, or developing guidelines for issuing permits in accordance with the provisions on simplified procedures in Resolution Conf.
-12.3, including for unknown specimens. - 45.
-The working group notes that researchers sampling marine species have experienced significant difficulties in meeting CITES requirements for movement of these samples, especially where the samples are first introduced from the sea.
-Whilst the working group considers that application of simplified procedures in Resolution Conf.
-12.3 will provide some benefit to researchers sampling these types of species, many of the issues raised relate more directly to the difficulties in applying introduction from the sea requirements, rather than the application of simplified permitting procedures.
-The working group considers that Parties and researchers may benefit from further guidance on this issue, potentially through amendments to Resolution Conf.
-14.6 (Rev. CoP16) on Introduction from the sea.
-This Resolution already provides guidelines on how to apply introduction from the sea to various scenarios, however we consider this could be made clearer, potentially through diagrammatic guidelines that denote the types of permits required in each scenario (for example, for Appendix I/II species, for chartering arrangements, when samples are transported into a third State).
-Parties' responses to Notification to the Parties No. 2018/067 on Introduction from the sea may provide guidance on future action.
+11.15 (Rev. CoP12), or developing guidelines for issuing permits in accordance with the provisions on simplified procedures in Resolution Conf.
+12.3 (Rev. CoP17), including for unknown specimens. - 44.
+It should be noted that researchers sampling marine species have experienced significant difficulties in meeting CITES requirements for movement of these samples, especially where the samples are first introduced from the sea.
+Application of simplified procedures in Resolution Conf.
+12.3 (Rev. CoP17) could provide some benefit to researchers sampling these types of species, but many of the issues raised relate more directly to the difficulties in applying introduction from the sea requirements, rather than the application of simplified permitting procedures. - 45.
+As noted in paragraph 5 above, the Standing Committee considered the matter at its 70th meeting.
+There was broad support for the proposals as well as some additional comments and suggestions which have been included in the present document.